 14. OSSEC

-OSSEC is an open-source intrusion detection system that can monitor your Linux servers for any potential intrusion activities.
-OSSEC can monitor system logs, file changes, registry modifications, process behaviors, and alerts you via email, SMS, and other notification methods.
-OSSEC also provides many advanced features such as file integrity monitoring, vulnerability scanning, and host firewalling.
-You can use OSSEC to protect your Linux servers against intrusions and attacks.
+OSSEC is a powerful open-source Linux server monitoring tool designed for intrusion detection and security management.
+It monitors system logs, file changes, registry modifications, and process behaviors, providing real-time alerts via email, SMS, and other notification methods.
+OSSEC also includes advanced features like file integrity monitoring, vulnerability scanning, and host firewalling, helping to protect your Linux servers against intrusions and cyber threats.

 15. Fail2ban